 Texas Wesleyan University is proud to announce the 2021 speaker for the Goostree Symposium, Ms. Opal Lee.
 All students, faculty, alumni and members of the community are invited to attend the event at noon on Thursday, Oct.
 28 in the Martin Center.
-Mark your calendar and register today so you can be a part of this special event.
+Mark your calendar and register today so you can be a part of this special event, or join the livestream via the link below.

 About Opal Lee